TheCharlatan/rust-bitcoinkernel/doc/build-windows-msvc.md

 In the following instructions, the "Debug" configuration can be specified instead of the "Release" one.

+Run `cmake -B build -LH` to see the full list of available options.

 ### 4. Building with Static Linking with GUI

 ```
 cmake -B build --preset vs2022-static          # It might take a while if the vcpkg binary cache is unpopulated or invalidated.
 cmake --build build --config Release           # Append "-j N" for N parallel jobs.
 ctest --test-dir build --build-config Release  # Append "-j N" for N parallel tests.
-Some tests are disabled if Python 3 is not available.
 cmake --install build --config Release         # Optional.
 ```